juji-io/datalevin/doc/rules.md

 # Datalevin Rules Engine

-Datalevin's rule engine implements an efficient Datalog rules evaluation strategy.
+Datalevin has an innovative rule engine that implements an efficient rules evaluation strategy that leverage the cost based query optimizer.
 It also includes a novel provenance based mechanism for incremental maintenance.

 ## Motivation

+The power of Datalog compared to a relational query language lies in the expressiveness in handling logical rules that can be recursively defined.
-Datomic flavor of Datalog is interesting, not just in term of its Clojuristic syntax, but more so in its marrying the traditional SQL-like structure with the logic based traditional Datalog syntax.
-The latter may feel alien and hard to understand for many developers.
+However, the logic syntax of traditional Datalog may feel alien and hard to grasp for some developers.
+Datomic flavor of Datalog is beneficial, not just in term of its Clojuristic syntax, but more so in its marrying the traditional SQL-like structure with traditional Datalog.
 By using the SQL-like syntax as the basis and treating traditional Datalog syntax as special rule clauses, users are gradually introduced to this logic view of Datalog, a win in ergonomics.

-The previous implementation of rule clause evaluation inherited from Datascript uses a top-down evaluation strategy, which can be less efficient than the bottom-up strategy [4].
-To address this deficiency, also to leverage the performance gains of our new query engine, we re-implement the rules evaluation engine using the latest research advances in bottom-up rule evaluation strategy, with stratified negation and aggregation [1] [2] and subsumptive demand transformation [3].
+The previous implementation of rule clause evaluation algorithm inherited from Datascript uses a top-down evaluation strategy, which can be less efficient than a bottom-up strategy [4].
+More importantly, this implementation cannot take advantage of our cost based query optimizer.
+To address this deficiency, we developed a new rules evaluation engine using the latest research advances in bottom-up Datalog evaluation strategy, with some innovation of our own.

+## Rule Evaluation

+Datalevin rule engine implements semi-naive Datalog evaluation algorithm with stratified negation and aggregation [1] [2].
+It also conduct subsumptive demand transformation[3].

+### Pull-out of non-recursive rule clauses (new)

+As an innovation of our implementation, we identify the clauses that are not involved in recursive rule resolution, pull them out and add to the regular query clauses to allow the query optimizer to work on them.
+This optimization not just simplifies the rules, but also reduces the number of datoms the rule engine has to process.
+It enjoys the benefits of the well known magic sets transformation, while avoiding potential slow-down due to un-beneficial transformations.

 ## References